'Flop Accounts' Are the New Teen Thing on Instagram

 According to teens, flop accounts began as a way to make fun of celebrities and popular YouTubers, but sometime over the past year they’ve morphed into something more substantive: a crucial way to share and discuss opinions online.

-“Content [on flop accounts] is centralized around things that we think are factually or morally wrong and it’s how we critique them,” said Taylor, a 15-year-old in Illinois who is an admin on a flop account.
+“Content [on flop accounts] is centralized around things that we think are factually or morally wrong, and it’s how we critique them,” said Taylor, a 15-year-old in Illinois who is an admin on a flop account.
 “Today, for instance, I posted a flop that was this lady making fun of someone for being homeless.
 That’s a horrible thing to do.”

 Flop accounts have a few characteristic visual cues.
 They usually have the word flop in their name and a generic image for their avatar.
-In Instagram’s bio section, account admins all list their first name, their emoji “signature,” which they use as shorthand to sign comments and captions, their pronouns, and often their ages, which run from 13 to 18.
+In Instagram’s bio section, account admins all list their first name; their emoji “signature,” which they use as shorthand to sign comments and captions; their pronouns; and often their ages; which run from 13 to 18.

-Some flop accounts cover specific issues or topics, others are broad.
-“Every fandom will have flop accounts,” said Lea, a 16-year-old in Illinois who runs a flop account about the Nickelodeon series The Loud House (and who, like many of the teens I spoke to, asked to be identified by their first name only, citing privacy concerns).
-There are flop accounts dedicated to the lip-sync app Musical.ly and to YouTube, as well as to calling out the bad behavior of specific people, like the YouTuber Onision, who frequently bashes other YouTubers, or rapper 6ix9ine, who has a criminal record of sexual misconduct with a minor.
-Then there are IRL flops, “like ‘oh this thing happened to me and it was really messed up,’” explained Alex, a 13-year-old in Georgia and an admin on @lgbtflops.
+Some flop accounts cover specific issues or topics; others are broad.
+“Every fandom will have flop accounts,” said Lea, a 16-year-old in Illinois who runs a flop account about the Nickelodeon series The Loud House (and who, like many of the teens I spoke with, asked to be identified by her first name only, citing privacy concerns).
+There are flop accounts dedicated to the lip-sync app Musical.ly and to YouTube, as well as to calling out the bad behavior of specific people, like the YouTuber Onision, who frequently bashes other YouTubers, or the rapper 6ix9ine, who has a criminal record of sexual misconduct with a minor.
+Then there are IRL flops, “like ‘Oh, this thing happened to me and it was really messed up,’” explained Alex, a 13-year-old in Georgia and an admin on @lgbtflops.

 But one type of flop has been outpacing the rest in recent months: politically themed flops.
 More politics flop accounts are cropping up, and broad-based flop accounts have begun featuring politics and social-justice flops, teens say.
 They also say they’re turning to flop accounts for real news and debate about issues that matter to them.
-“Everyone started making a lot of accounts on Instagram to vent through about social issues and the community blew up through that,” said Danny, a 15-year-old in California.
+“Everyone started making a lot of accounts on Instagram to vent through about social issues, and the community blew up through that,” said Danny, a 15-year-old in California.

 Luna, a 15-year-old admin on @Flops.R.us, said that she and other teens use flop accounts as a space, away from parents, teachers, or people who don’t take them seriously, to discuss issues and formulate ideas.
 “Flop accounts are your place where you can get your or other people’s opinions out,” she said.